cartesian-theatrics/plexus/README.md

 ## Lofts

-You can loft between a sequence of isomorphic cross-sections with `loft`.
+You can loft between a sequence of cross-sections with `loft`.
 Edges are constructed between corresponding vertices of each cross-section.

 ``` clojure
 (-> (extrude